maciejkula/maciejkula.github.io/_posts/2015-02-22-incremental-sparse-matrices.md

 ### The array module to the rescue

 What we really want, then, is a list-like object that stores numerical data efficiently.
-This is precisely what the [array module](https://docs.python.org/2/library/array.html) gives us.
-Arrays are like lists in that they support appending, but like numpy arrays in that they store their data directly in a typed buffer (and so are similar to a C++ `vector` or a Java `ArrayList`).
+This is precisely what the [array module](https://docs.python.org/2/library/array.html) provides.
+The `array.array` objects are like lists in that they support appending, but like numpy arrays in that they store their data directly in a typed buffer (and so are similar to a C++ `vector` or a Java `ArrayList`).

 What is more, because they support the [buffer protocol](https://jakevdp.github.io/blog/2014/05/05/introduction-to-the-python-buffer-protocol/), it is possible to create a numpy array from an `array.array` _without copying the underlying data_.

-The following is a simple implementation of an incremental sparse matrix constructor using the `array` module:
+This is perfect for implementing an incremental sparse array constructor.
+The following is a simple example:

 {% highlight python %}
 import array